Top budgeting tips – Managing your finances as a student

 Don't spend your student loan all at once

 As tempting as it may seem when your student finance money reaches your bank account, don’t go and spend it all at once.
 For most people, your rent will need to come out of this payment.
-If you go and spend every penny in the first week, then you won’t have enough money to pay your rent or to eat, and I can guarantee that would make an interesting phone call home.
+If you go and spend every penny in the first week, then you won’t have enough money to pay your rent or to eat.

 When you receive your money, come up with a plan about how you’re going to spend it.
 Check the calendar to see how many weeks you’ve got to make it last (it’s probably longer than you’ll originally think).
 This doesn’t need to be a super detailed plan, it’s just so you’ve got a vague idea of how much money you have, how long it has to last and how much you could have leftover by the time your next payment is due.
 When calculating this, remember to deduct any bills such as your rent, or your phone bill.

-5. If you do have expensive tastes or out of control spending habits, then consider getting a part-time job to give yourself a little extra cash each month.
-There are lots of jobs available for students, from retail jobs to restaurant and bar work; you can even work for the university as a Student Ambassador (which is what I do!)
+If you're worried your student loan won't stretch enough to cover your living expenses, you could consider getting a part-time job to give yourself a little extra cash each month.
+There are lots of jobs available for students, from retail jobs to restaurant and bar work; you can even work for the university as a Student Ambassador.

 Aldi and Lidl are your friends.
 If I head to either of these with a shopping list, I can easily do a weekly shop for less than £15 and end up with two or three bags of shopping.

 Preston market also has some great, budget-friendly options for food.
 Shop locally for fresh fruit, vegetables, gourmet cheese and organic meat.

 Supermarkets often have a reduced section full of great bargains, so it is worth visiting later supermarkets later on in the evening for access to discounted goods.
 You can always freeze things you won't eat any time soon.

 Be mindful of your money